HVSharma12/sle_micro_test_env/README.md

 Tested with Ansible installed in a virtualenv (see below):
   * Ansible meta package version 6.7.0
   * Ansible core version 2.13.7

-### Ansible Virtualenv

-A helper script, `bin/create-venv` is available that can be used to create a Python virtualenv with an appropriate version of Ansible, Ansible Lint, and their dependent packages installed.
-The virtualenv is created with access to host site packages enabled so that it can leverage the system Python Libvirt integration support.

-The `bin/create-venv` also creates symlinks under the `bin` directory for all of the Ansible commands provided by the virtualenv, allowing those commands to be run by simply prefixing them with `bin/` when cd'd to the top-level directory of this repo.

 ### Ansible Collection Requirements